cspankajlamba/HelloCMS/README.md

 Pull requests and bug reports are always welcome!

 For Developers
-HelloCRM is released under the MIT license and is available for you to use for your own purposes.
-We do encourage contributions to make HelloCRM even better.
+HelloCMS is released under the MIT license and is available for you to use for your own purposes.
+We do encourage contributions to make HelloCMS even better.
 Send us a pull-request and we'll do our best to accommodate your needs.

 The copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.